iotaledger/goshimmer/documentation/docs/protocol_specification/components/congestion_control.md

   the message issuer.
 * _Message enqueuing_.
 The message is actually enqueued, queue is sorted by message timestamps in increasing order and counters are updated (e.g., counters for the total number of bytes in the queue).
-* _Message skipping_.
-The message is skipped when they are confirmed while still waiting to be scheduled in the outbox.
-Skipped message doesn't decrease issuing node's deficit, it is not gossipped or added to the tip pool.
+* __Message skipping__.
+A message is skipped when it is confirmed while still waiting to be scheduled in the outbox.
+A skipped message is removed from the outbox buffer, and it does not decrease the issuing node's deficit.
+  It is not gossipped or added to the tip pool as confirmation indicates that the message already has approvers and is replicated on enough nodes in the network.
 * _Message drop_.
 In some circumstances, due to network congestion or to ongoing attacks, some messages shall be dropped to guarantee bounded delays and isolate attacker's messages.
 Specifically, a node shall drop messages in the following situation: